Regardless of your health and fitness aspirations, sleep has a profound impact on how well you progress toward achieving those aspirations.

 You don’t feel ashamed for exercising or eating well.

-But there is a hidden shame attached to sleeping a long time as though you are seen as lazy and slothful.
+But there is a hidden shame attached to sleeping.
+If you sleep a long time you are sometimes perceived as lazy and slothful.

 We live busy, stressful and screen addicted lifestyles.